He earned a doctorate in allopathic medicine from a top medical school in 2011, but hasn’t landed a residency. Learn more about his story here.

 Recent years show similar shortfalls.

-Also in 2018, nearly 4,000 residency slots went to non-U.S. citizen students and graduates of international medical schools.
-For the 2011 to 2018 period, nearly 28,000 international and foreign-trained medical graduates were placed into medical residency programs.
+Also in 2019, 4,029 residency slots went to non-U.S. citizen students and graduates of international medical schools.
+For the 2011 to 2019 period, nearly 32,000 international and foreign-trained medical school graduates were placed into medical residency programs.

 Doctors without Jobs believes that every U.S. citizen medical school graduate who graduated in good standing should be allowed to practice medicine if that remains the doctor’s choice – and certainly in an era of a physician shortage.